Subscribe

 Every company, lab, and side project now claims it has the AI feature that matters.
 That makes real updates harder to find.
 For me, the feed came down to a handful of sources worth checking: OpenAI, Anthropic, DeepSeek, DeepMind, Hugging Face, and a few open-source projects.

-Even those groups still publish filler for investors, launch cycles, or attention.
-It is still better than drinking from the whole news firehose.
-The annoying part is basic: the top firms do not publish updates in one consistent way.
+Even those groups publish filler for investors, launch cycles, or attention.
+It still beats drinking from the whole firehose.
+The annoying part is basic: no two of them publish updates the same way.

 The problem